olgun-yilmaz/SpotTicket/README.md

 ## Cloning the Project

-This guide contains the necessary steps to clone and run the SpotTicket Android project.
+This guide contains the necessary steps to clone and run the EventBox Android project.

 ### Requirements